Higher education outreach aims to raise awareness of HE among young people, while supporting their aspirations and attainment.

 - Attending outreach activities that are relevant to students’ subject interests.

 - Taking part in more ‘intensive’ opportunities such as summer schools.

 - Taking part in multiple activities: students who take part in multiple outreach opportunities (4 or more) over the course of their secondary school years are more likely to progress than those who take part in fewer.

 - Being supported in school by a Progression Mentor: our evaluation shows that students who are mentored on issues related to HE by a member of staff, either on a one-to-one basis or in a group, are more likely to enter HE.

 Our experience has evidenced that the best way to incorporate all of these factors is to plan a Progression Framework for your selected students: a plan which sets out learning aims appropriate to age, needs and interests and relevant activities in which you would like them to participate.
-Further information can be found in our Schools’ Pack or by contacting the KMPF Team.
+If you would like assistance in planning a Progression Framework please contact the KMPF Team.